Undergraduate Course Catalog 2014-2015

 Bachelor of Science in Biochemistry, Molecular and Cellular Biology

 Students majoring in BMCB must take: i) five BMCB core courses; ii) three major elective courses chosen from an extensive list; iii) four bioscience core courses; and iv) eight foundation courses.
 One capstone experience, supervised and approved within the major, is required of all seniors.
 The capstone explores areas of interest based on the integration of prior learning.
 The capstone requirement may be satisfied through a course, created work or product, or some form of experiential learning (e.g., honors thesis, mentored research project, or other special student activity).
-Departments are responsible for certifying that graduating seniors have met the capstone requirement for their majors.
 In addition, courses for the Discovery Program and the University Writing Requirement must be completed.
-For a detailed list of curriculum requirements, visit: http://www.bmcb.unh.edu/4year/MajorRequirementsForBS.
+For a detailed list of curriculum requirements, visit the BMCB website.

 BMCB Core Courses

-Opportunities in Biochemistry, Molecular and Cellular Biology (1 sem)
+Opportunities in Biochemistry, Molecular and Cellular Biology (1 semester)

-Genetics of Prokaryotic Microbes, or Molecular Genetics (1 sem)
+Genetics of Prokaryotic Microbes, or Molecular Genetics (1 semester)

 BMCB/Biology Major Electives